Should I Return to Study? The Nurse's Question...

 Working and pursuing more education isn’t always easy, and when you consider everything else you need to do on a daily or weekly basis, it may seem utterly untenable.

-No one can by rights tell you what to do, and you do not need to listen to people who “should” you to death.
-In fact, the voice inside you is the one to most pay attention to, as well as your mentors, spouse, or other people in your life who understand your goals and will respectfully advise you without injecting their own agenda into the conversation.
+No one can by rights tell you what to do, and you do not need to listen to people who 'should' you to death.
+In fact, the voice inside you is the one to pay the most attention to, as well as your mentors, spouse or other people in your life who understand your goals and will respectfully advise you without injecting their own agenda into the conversation.